rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 date: 2025-03-18, updated: 2025-03-19, from: The Register (UK I.T.
 News)

-<h4>Computer scientist Stephen Thaler again told his &#39;Creativity Machine&#39; can&#39;t earn a ©</h4> <p>The US Court of Appeals for the District of Columbia Circuit has affirmed a lower court ruling that content created by an AI model without human input cannot be copyrighted.…</p>
+<h4>Computer scientist Stephen Thaler again told his &#39;Creativity Machine&#39; can&#39;t earn a ©</h4> <p><strong>Updated</strong>  The US Court of Appeals for the District of Columbia Circuit has affirmed a lower court ruling that content created by an AI model without human input cannot be copyrighted.…</p>

 <br>